cw1797/wordpress-bootstrap/README.md

 ## Step 3 - Deploy Wordpress with LEMP stack

-Enure the following config files have your domain specified in them:
+Ensure the following config files have your domain specified in them:

 - docker/otraw-app/webserver/nginx-conf/nginx.conf